5T33Z0/Clover-Crate/OC2Clover/README.md

 	6. Enter this value in "RtVariables" > `CsrActiveConfig`
 	7. The resulting HEX value should look like this: `0x7FF`

+> [!NOTE]
-**NOTE**: To calculate your own csr bitmask, you can use my [**Clover Calculators**](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) spreadsheet, which also helps to understand the whole concept a lot better.
+> To calculate your own csr bitmask, you can use my [**Clover Calculators**](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) spreadsheet, which also helps to understand the whole concept a lot better.

 ## Quirks
 This is one of the most important aspects of your config.
 In OpenCore there are ACPI Quirks, Booter Quirks, Kernel Quirks and UEFI Quirks.
 A lot of them are combined in Clover's "Quirks" section.